biribiribiri/sparky/README.md

   * `1`: 1.76 kHz, 0.75 milliseconds

-It is important for there to be no phase discontinuities in the modulating signal.
+It is important for there to be no phase discontinuities in the modulating signal (Continuous Phase Frequency Shift Keying, CPFSK).
 The initial phase (-90 degrees) also appears to be important.

 Command format: